filterAdaptive Groups

 }

-match: 'AND' | 'OR' required - This determines which conditions (detailed below) must be met for a subscriber to be added to a group:
+match: 'AND' | 'OR' required - Determines which conditions (detailed below) must be met for a subscriber to be added to a group:

 • AND - A subscriber needs to meet all conditions.